ros-hybrid-behaviour-planner/so_data/README.md

 The following parameters can be set (default values specified in brackets):

 * **aggregation** ({'DEFAULT': 'max'}): dictionary (key: frameID, value: aggregation option) of aggregation type per frameID.
 'DEFAULT' is used for all frameIDs which have no option specified in the dictionary and has to be specified.
 Does not affect storage of moving gradients.
-Aggregation options:
+Enumeration `AGGREGATION` includes the following options:
   * **min** = keep gradient with minimum diffusion radius + goal radius (at a position / within aggregation_distance)
   * **max** = keep gradient with maximum diffusion radius + goal radius(at a position / within aggregation_distance)
   * **avg** = keep average gradient (at a position / within aggregation_distance)